Last Updated on March 13, 2021 by Julia Wilson

 Unlike colds in humans, which are mostly self-limiting, cats can become very sick, very quickly.
 Kittens and senior cats are especially at risk.
 Healthy adult cats do get sick but tend to bounce back within a week or two.

 Once your cat has been infected with the feline herpes virus, it remains in the body for life.
-It is possible for the virus to reactivate and cause recurrence of symptoms.
+The virus can reactivate and cause symptoms to return.

 Both viral infections also have the potential to be shed by an asymptomatic cat.
 This means that the cat is infectious to other cats even though it has no symptoms of infection itself.